uchm4n/crony/README.md

 ## CRONY

-Manage all your cron jobs with in only one file
+Manage all your cron jobs in one file

 ### Features
  - Maintain one master crontab job.